naufiero/abaco/README.rst

         {
             "msg": "The request was successful",
             "result": {
+                "execution_id": "27326d48-7f00-4a45-a2f7-76fff8d685e6",
                 "msg": "execute yourself"
             },
             "status": "success",
             "version": "0.01"
         }

+   Note that the execution id (in this case, ``27326d48-7f00-4a45-a2f7-76fff8d685e6``) is returned in the response.
+   This execution id can be used to retrieve information about the execution.

-5. The ``abaco_test`` image simply echo's the environment and does a sleep for 5 seconds.
-Once the container finishes, an execution is registered for the actor.
-An actor's executions can be retrieved using the ``executions`` sub-collection.
+5. An actor's executions can be retrieved using the ``executions`` sub-collection.

    .. code-block:: bash

       $ curl localhost:8000/actors/e68ebbb7-4986-46ee-9332-a1f5cfc6a533/executions

-   The response will include summary statistics of all executions for the actor as well as the id's of each execution:
+   The response will include summary statistics of all executions for the actor as well as the id's of each execution.
+   As expected, we see the execution id returned from the previous step.

    .. code-block:: JSON